 Kava is the dried root of a plant found on islands in the western Pacific Ocean.
 The roots are ground and steeped in water, which is then strained and served as a relaxing beverage.

-Medical Review: Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine
+Medical Review: Adam Husney, MD - Family Medicine & A. Evan Eyler, MD, MPH - Family Medicine, Psychiatry